 To apply for an EIN you will file a SS-4 with the IRS.
 It is free and you can do so on the IRS website.
 If you file online you will get your number right away.

-Additional Resources for starting a cleaning business in New Jersey
+Additional Resources to start a cleaning business in Colorado

 Next Steps to start your cleaning business.

 Now that you have taken care of the boring (but oh so necessary) legal steps to getting your cleaning business official, you can now start with the Cleaning!